kjdlmv/GPIOControl/README.md

  Like as that.

- There also have a args, it's call "value", it's Int type, you can fill out a value, such as 1, 0.
+ There also have a args, it's call "value", it's byte[] type, you can fill out a value, such as 1, 0, but you must convert it to byte[](You can use String.getBytes() method).
  > High is 1

  > Low is 0